GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ### Collection 2 validation

-The product was validated using 6000 points spatially distributed over Australia.
-These points were created using a stratified random sampling approach slightly adjusted for oversampling.
-This process was conducted for 2010 and 2015, creating 12,000 samples in total.
-After removing points with No Data and spurious values, the total number was 11,750.
-The sample points were divided into clusters for visual assessment against the outputs from the classification and assessed individually from a pool of 10 people.
-To compare the individual biases of the individual assessors, an additional set of validation points were created that were evaluated by all assessors.
-The results are shown in Table 4.
-Where assessors could identify a predominant land cover (i.e. not "mixed" pixels or "unsure"), all assessors agreed 75 % of the time.
+The product was validated using 6,000 points spatially distributed across Australia for the years 2010 and 2015, resulting in a total of 12,000 samples.
+These points were created using a stratified random sampling approach that was adjusted for oversampling.
+After removing points with 'No Data' and spurious values, the total number of valid points was 11,750.
+The sample points were divided into clusters for visual assessment against the classification outputs and individually assessed by a pool of 10 people.
+To compare individual biases among the assessors, an additional set of validation points was created and evaluated by all assessors.
 Table 3 contains the overall accuracy for all classes.
 The term 'support' refers to the number of validation points used in the calculation of that accuracy value.

 <figure>
     <figcaption>Table 3.
 Overall accuracy of DEA Land Cover.</figcaption>